manuel-serrano/hiphop/doc/api.md

 * `trap\_name`: a string that represents the trap;
 * takes at least one child.

-A trap defined a scope that can be exited at a specific point.
+A trap defines a scope that can be exited at a specific point.
 The scope (body) of the trap is immediately started when control reach the trap.